 Facts

-The claimants undertook a jurisdictional preventive action as provided for in Article 41 of the Code of Civil Procedure to ask the United Sections of the Court of Cassation to declare an Italian judge's lack of jurisdiction with regard to a notice of objection against an injunction served by an ordered company, given the international arbitration clause contained in the agreement between the parties.
+The claimants undertook a jurisdictional preventive action as provided for in Article 41 of the Code of Civil Procedure to ask the United Sections of the Court of Cassation to declare the Italian judge's lack of jurisdiction with regard to a notice of objection against an injunction served by an ordered company, given the international arbitration clause contained in the agreement between the parties.

 The claimant's action was based on: